 To open the page special option, you need to go to the Home tab and then click on the dropdown “Paste” and click on the paste special (You can also open the page special from the right-click menu).

 In the paste special dialog box, you have multiple options that you can use.

 Let’s say, you have a cell where you have a formula, but you only want to copy and paste the value from that cell.
 In this case, simply copy that cell and use the “Values” option from the paste special options on the destination cell.

 Or if you want to copy and paste the format from one cell to another you can use the “Formats” option.

 From Excel 2007 to Excel 2019, you can locate a keyboard shortcut by pressing the ALT key.
 On pressing it, it shows the shortcut keys for the options which are there on the ribbon, just like below.

-And from here you can download a (keyboard-shortcuts) that covers top eighty keyboard shortcuts for Excel.
+And from here you can download (Excel Shortcuts Cheat Sheet) which covers the top eighty-two keyboard shortcuts for Excel.

 Intermediate Excel Skills

 Now once you master the basic stuff the next thing you need to understand is the Intermediate Excel Skills.
 Basically, these skills include options and methods to manage and work data in an efficient way.